MUSEUMS & PLACES TO SEE IN FLORENCE

 survived they changed it into a church.
 Sculptures around the building represent the various guilds, Elisabetta our Art Historian will explain on the walk.

 Accademia and San Marco can be done in an afternoon, the original David is at Accademia.
-Savonarola's robes are in S Marco and we will pass by where he was burnt at the stake in Piazza della Signoria.
+Savonarola (Bonfire of the Vanities) his robes are in S Marco and we will pass by where he was burnt at the stake in Piazza della Signoria.

 Palazzo Vecchio is FANTASTIC from top to ground floor.
 It's now the Florence town hall.
 See a copy of the David outside.